glouppe/info8010-deep-learning/lecture11.md

 ## Deep unsupervised learning

-Deep unsupervised learning is about capturing rich patterns in raw data with deep networks in a **label-free** way.
+Deep unsupervised learning is about learning a model of the data, explicitly or implicitly, without requiring labels.

-- Generative models: recreate the raw data distribution (e.g., the distribution of natural images).
+- *Generative models*: recreate the raw data distribution (e.g., the distribution of natural images).
-- Self-supervised learning: solve puzzle tasks that require semantic understanding (e.g., predict a missing word in a sequence).
+- **Self-supervised learning**: solve puzzle tasks that require semantic understanding (e.g., predict a missing word in a sequence).

 ---